trevans24/modeling-tunr/readme.md

 		template: '<h1>New Manager Yay!</h1>'
 	})
 	```
 	  - Create simple front-end templates for `show.html`, `edit.html`, and `new.html` in `public/templates/managers`, using the artists templates and the managers `index.html` as models.
 Do NOT copy-and-paste, you need to change all the fields in this template to match your manager attributes, namely `name`, `email`, `office_number`, and `cell_phone_number`.
 A good way to do this, is to have an artist template on the left side of your screen, and the corresponding manager template on the right side.<blockquote>**Note:** Once you are done creating a template, change the hard-coded `template` in your front-end route to a `templateUrl` pointing to the file.
-Test each file to make sure it looks OK before you move on to the next one.</blockquote>
+Test each file to make sure it looks OK before you move on to the next one.
+No managers showing up?
+Exactly, we haven't made any data yet.
+Let's do that now...</blockquote>
 	  - Fill out your front-end controllers for `public/js/controllers/manager.js`, using `public/js/controllers/artist.js` as a model.
 Follow the same left-side-right-side technique as you did for templates.
+We do not need `$http` yet, though.
+For now, you can just create a hard-coded array of two managers like `Ricky Bobby` below and a similar one like `Bicky Robby`.
 Make sure to add these controllers into your front-end routes if you haven't already, using the artists routes as a model.
 	  - Create managers back-end routes in your `routes.js` file, following the same format as artists.
-For now, these can just send "Hello World" responses.
+For now, these can just use the hard-coded array you created in the last step.
+	  - Now wire up `$http` on your front-end managers controller,
 	  - Create `managers.js` in your back-end `controllers` folder and give it all the functions you already have for artists.
 Link this up to your `routes.js` file.
 	  - Finish the `Manager` model for your database.
 Give them the attributes `name`, `email`, `office_number`, and `cell_phone_number` all type `String`.
 	  - Test out all your routes to make sure `manager` has the same functionality as `artist`.